A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Simulation studies

-\underline{Genotype-GeneExpression models.} We consider the following three models: \begin{enumerate} \item[(a)] Location shift: $X = Z^\top \beta+C^\top\alpha_x + \epsilon_x$; \item[(b)] Location-scale: $X = Z^\top \beta +C^\top\alpha_x+ (1+0.5 G^\top \beta)\epsilon_x$; \item[(c)] Local signal: $Q_{X}(\tau>0.7 \mid Z, C) = 5\frac{\tau-0.7}{1-0.7}Z^\top \beta+C^\top\alpha_x+F^{-1}_{\epsilon_x}(\tau)$. \end{enumerate} In the location shift model (a), the genetic variants $Z$ only affect the mean of $X$, while in the location-scale model (b), the genetic variants $Z$ affect both the mean and variance of $X$.
-In the local signal model (c), the variants $Z$ only affect part of the distribution of $X$ (i.e., $Z$ only affects the upper quantile ($>0.7$th quantile) of $X$).
-In each of the three scenarios, we consider two error distributions for $\epsilon_x$: standard normal and Cauchy distributions, {where the Cauchy distribution has been commonly considered as a challenging case of heavy-tailed distributions in genetic association studies \citep{song2017qrank,wang2022integrated}}.
-Under models (b) and (c), {when the quantile specific coefficients are different across quantiles, the Genotype-GeneExpression association is heterogeneous}, and the transcriptome-wide association is nonlinear (Appendix Section 2.1).
+In the location shift model (a), genetic variants $Z$ only affect the mean of $X$, while in the location-scale model (b), genetic variants $Z$ affect both the mean and variance of $X$.
+In the local signal model (c), variants $Z$ only affect part of the distribution of $X$, i.e., $Z$ only affects the upper quantile ($>0.7$th quantile) of $X$.
+In each of the three scenarios, we consider two error distributions for $\epsilon_x$: standard normal and Cauchy distributions, where the Cauchy distribution is commonly considered as a challenging case of heavy-tailed distribution in association studies \citep{song2017qrank,wang2022integrated}.
+Under models (b) and (c), when the quantile specific coefficients are different across quantiles, the Genotype-GeneExpression association is heterogeneous, and the transcriptome-wide association is nonlinear (Appendix Section 2.1).

 \underline{Genotype-Trait model.} We consider a simple linear model $Y = Z^\top \beta_{\rm GWAS}+ C^\top \eta + e$, where $e$ follows a standard normal distribution.

 To illustrate the performance in different scenarios, we randomly select 1\% of SNPs from the 2Mb region around TSS to be causal (i.e., with non-zero effect sizes $\beta$ and $\beta_{\rm GWAS}$).
 We set $\beta_{\rm GWAS}=\mathbf{1}_p$ and $\beta = 2\cdot \mathbf{1}_p$ for local signal model, $\beta_{\rm GWAS}= 0.2\cdot\mathbf{1}_p$ and $\beta = 0.4\cdot\mathbf{1}_p$ for location-scale model, and $\beta_{\rm GWAS}=0.1\cdot\mathbf{1}_p$ and $\beta = 0.2\cdot\mathbf{1}_p$ for location shift model, where $\mathbf{1}_p$ represents a column vector with all elements being 1. $\alpha_x$ and $\eta$ are vectors with each element randomly drawn from ${\rm Unif}(0,1)$.